History of Parachuting and CSPA

 Leo Stevens designed a parachute, which could be opened by the jumper by pulling a rope.
 His canopies had 16 Italian hemp lines 15’ long and two 13’ center lines to increase the projected diameter.

-Bobby Leach made a parachute descent from the 200-ft Upper Steel Arch Bridge in front of 3000 spectators becoming the fourth person to do so.
+Bobby Leach made a parachute descent from the 200-ft Upper Steel Arch Bridge at Niagara Falls, Ontario in front of 3000 spectators becoming the first person to do so.
 The parachute was attached to a raised pole in the center of the bridge, and Leach sat on a small platform.
 Wind blew the parachute from its fastening device twice before Leach was able to jump.
 The stunt was performed with a Leo Stevens’ chute with two large advertisements.
 Leach made $150 for the jump.

 |1910||The pilot chute principle was developed by Pinto, an Italian inventor.|